Some new integral inequalities for twice differentiable convex mappings: Introduction

 A largely applied inequality for convex functions, due to its geometrical significance, is Hadamard's inequality, (see \cite{SSDRPA},\cite{Hussain}, \cite{USK} -\cite{sarikaya}) which has generated a wide range of directions for extension and a rich mathematical literature.

-In \cite{SSDRPA}, Dragomir and Agarwal established the following results connected with the right part of (\ref{H}) as well as to apply them for some elementary inequalities for real numbers and numerical integration:
+In \cite{SSDRPA}, Dragomir and Agarwal established the following result connected with the right part of (\ref{H}) as well as to apply them for some elementary inequalities for real numbers and numerical integration:

 \begin{theorem} Let $f:I^{\circ }\subset \mathbb{R}\rightarrow \mathbb{R}$ be a differentiable mapping on $I^{\circ }$, $a,b\in I^{\circ }$ with $a<b,$and $ f^{\prime }\in L(a,b).$ If the mapping $\left\vert f^{\prime }\right\vert $ is convex on $\left[ a,b\right] $, then the following inequality holds: